microsoft/WhatTheHack/000-HowToHack/WTH-HowToHostAHack.md

 - Attendees
 	- The students in the event that participate in squads of 3 to 5.
 	- Must join and participate in their squad's Teams channel (both local and remote What The Hacks will have Teams channels created for the squad).

+## What do you need to host a What The Hack event?

+- Hack Content - See "How To Author a WTH"
+- People
+	- "Lead Coach"
+	- Coaches
+	- Attendees
+- MS Teams
+	- Hack designed for in-person & virtual.
+	- We make heavy use of Microsoft Teams
+	- Preparing for in-person or virtual is mostly the same.
+We'll call out differences later.

+## Event Preparation

+- In-Person or Virtual?
+- Registration & Invites
+### Know your Audience
+- Internal to your organization?
+- External (single organization)
+- External (many organizations)
+- Licensing concerns
+- Audio conferencing
+- Privacy Concerns
+- Azure subscription?
+	- Predicted resource consumption
+- Security concerns?
+Admin access on attendee workstations?
+### MS Team Creation
+- General Channel
+- Coaches Channel (Private)
+- Feedback Channel
+- Squad Channels
+- Pre-load hack content
+	- Pin challenges tab
+	- Channel Creation
+	- Event kick off PPT template
+	- Downgit Student resources into Files tab

+## Event Day (Running your WTH Event)

+### Kick-Off Meeting
+- Use the Event KickOff presentation to cover logistics
+- In-Person
+	- Attendees join team via join code
+- Virtual
+	- Attendees join via the "Meet Now" meeting in the General Channel
+- Lead Coach covers logistics
+- Forming Squads
+	- Load balanced by skill level
+	- Segregated by skill level
+	- Up to event organizers
+	- Virtual: Squads by TimeZone
+### Hacking
+- In-Person
+	- Tables work together
+	- Screenshare via squad channels
+- Virtual
+	- "Meet Now" in squad channels
+	- Use channel for chat & screensharing

+#### Coach Responsibilities

+- Keep the teams working as teams!
+    - Encourage all to “learn from” and “share with” each other!
+    - If you observe individuals racing ahead, encourage them to help those who are behind.
+    - Encourage attendees to use their team’s channel on MS Teams to collaborate/share info!
+- Unblock teams who get stuck
+    - Encourage team members to unblock each other first!
+    - Provide hints, but not answers
+    - If you observe individuals stuck for a while, help them get moving so they don’t lose interest.
+- Provide hints/pointers to the teams on how to solve problems & where to find information.
+    - Use the answers/solutions in the proctor’s guide, but don’t share with the attendees
+    - Proctor’s guide won’t be comprehensive.
+As SMEs, proctors should use their knowledge to help with solution hints/ideas.
+- Notify the emcee of unexpected blockers that arise during the event so they can be communicated to all, and recorded for future reference.

+#### Hack Attendee - Responsibilities

+- Learn
+- Do
+- Learn
+- Share!

+**NOTE:** Attendees should not be judged on how far they get.
+No trophies should be given for challenge completion.
+If event hosts want to gamify/incentivize attendees, they should focus on encouraging attendees to share with each other!

+### Stand-Ups/Check-ins
+### Regular breaks

+## Tips for In Person
+	• Food, food, glorious food!
+	• Emcee
+## Tips for Virtual
+	• List of tips from OH deck!

 # Using MS Teams
 **GF: PETER TO FILL THIS SECTION IN WITH TEAMS CONTENT FROM THE POWER POINT**